guyafe/versioning-client-node/README.md

 This project used Node v18.16.1.

-This repository demonstrates the Java client of a weather service.<br>
+This repository demonstrates the Node client of a weather service.<br>
 The current version is 0.0.0

 ## Usage